Topological equivariant coarse K-homology: Introduction

 We say that a coarse homology theory $E \colon G\BC\to \bM$ extends the functor $M$ if for every $S$ in $G\Orb$ we have a natural equivalence where $S_{min,max}$ is the $G$-bornological coarse space given by the $G$-orbit $S$ with the minimal coarse structure and the maximal bornology, and $G_{can,min}$ is the group $G$ with the canonical coarse structure and the minimal bornology.
 Such an extension of $M$ to a coarse homology theory is one of the basic ingredients of the approach of \cite{blr} (isomorphism result, see also \cite{fj}) or \cite{RTY} (injectivity result).
 In \cite[Def.\ 1.8]{desc} we axiomatized the additional conditions on $E$ needed to show that $\Ass_{\Fin,M}^{\All}$ is split-injective by the notion of a CP-functor.

-Hence more examples of coarse homology theories $E$ leading to CP-functors $M$ via \eqref{wefweqfqwfqwefqff} lead to more examples of functors on the orbit category for which one can show split injectivity.
+Hence more examples of coarse homology theories $E$ leading to CP-functors $M$ via \eqref{wefweqfqwfqwefqff} lead to more examples of functors on the orbit category for which one can show split injectivity of the assembly map by the method of \cite{desc}.
 Examples are coarse ordinary homology and coarse algebraic $K$-theory with coefficients in an additive category with strict $G$-action \cite{equicoarse} (the CP-conditions are verified in \cite{desc}), the equivariant coarse version of Waldhausen algebraic $K$-theory of spaces \cite{Bunke:aa}, and the equivariant coarse $K$-homology with coefficients in a left-exact $\infty$-category with $G$-action constructed in \cite{unik}.
 The present paper contributes $\Kcat \bC\cX^{G}_{c}$ as a further example.
 We refer to Theorem \ref{wergiojerfqerwfqwefwefewfqef} for a precise statement.

-We can consider the $C^{*}$-category $\tilde \bC \coloneqq \widetilde{\Hilb^{G}}(\tilde A)$ of $G$-$\tilde A$-Hilbert-$C^{*}$-modules with the $G$-action described in \cite[Ex.\ 10.3]{cank}.
+For a $C^{*}$-algebra $A$ with $G$-action we can consider the $C^{*}$-category $ \bC \coloneqq \Hilb_{c}( A)$ of Hilbert-$A$-modules and compact operators with the $G$-action described in Example \ref{dqedqwdqwd1234frgfrfwerger}.
 We then consider the functor introduced in Definition \ref{qergijoqergwrefweqfwqefwedewdqewd}.
 By Proposition \ref{qergioqefweqwecqcasdc} this functor is extended (in the sense explained above) by the coarse homology theory $\Kcat\bC\cX^{G}_{c}$.
 By Theorem \ref{wergiojerfqerwfqwefwefewfqef} it is a CP-functor.
 In particular the split injectivity results from \cite{desc} (see also \cite[Sec.\ 6.5]{unik} for a quick review) apply to $ \Kcat \bC_{G,r}$.
-But note the following remark which explains that the above can not provide new split-injectivity results.
+But note the following remark which explains that the above can not extend the class of groups $G$ for which split-injectivity results are known.